Sudan coup: Ousted PM Hamdok staying 'at my home,' general says | DW | 26.10.2021

 Most of Sudan's Cabinet ministers and pro-government party leaders were arrested in the process.

-The country's civil aviation authority anounced that all flights in and out of the country were being suspended until October 30.
+The country's civil aviation authority announced that all flights in and out of the country were being suspended until October 30.

-On Tuesday, in Khartoum and its twin city Omdurman across the Nile, shops were shut down as plumes of smoke were seen from where protesters were burning tires.
+On Tuesday, in Khartoum and its twin city Omdurman across the Nile River, shops were shut down as plumes of smoke were seen from protesters burning tires.

 jsi/wd (AFP, Reuters, AP, dpa)